rahul-thakoor/kws/powershell/powershell.md

 ## Display working directory name

 On unix systems, `pwd` returns the current working directory name.
-The equivalent for Powershell is `Get-Location` [3] cmdlet.
+The equivalent for PowerShell is `Get-Location` [4] cmdlet.

 ```shell
 PS /bin> Get-Location